Rhododendron beyerinckianum

+Rhododendron beyerinckianum is a species of rhododendron endemic to New Guinea.

+Habitat

-Rhododendron beyerinckianum is a rhododendron species native to Indonesia and western Papua New Guinea, extending as far east as Mount Victoria and Mount Dayman, where it grows at altitudes of 1400–4000 meters.
+It is found in the Indonesian portion of the island and western Papua New Guinea, extending as far east as Mount Victoria and Mount Dayman, where it grows at elevations of 1400–4000 meters.

+Description

 It is a shrub that grows to 5 m in height, with leathery leaves that are narrowly ovate, 6 x 3.5 cm in size.
 Flowers are tubular-funnel-shaped and usually dark red, but also white, yellow, greenish or pink.